How much to charge for Commercial Photography

 Pricing commercial photography can be a little more complex than pricing editorial work because commercial photography usually consists of two jobs: purely commercial jobs and those that have commercial components.

-The former is generally what commercial photographers will charge for the project, wherein commercial photography itself remains as part of their overall billable hours, usually at a percentage of the commercial photography work done.
+The former is generally what commercial photographers will charge for the project, wherein itself remains as part of their overall billable hours, usually at a percentage of the commercial photography work done.

 The latter is often what commercial photographers will charge an hourly rate for, wherein commercial photography remains as part of their overall billable hours at an hourly rate.

-You’ve talked about commercial photography rates for commercial photographers who sell their skills to other retail companies, but what can commercial photographers charge if they are being paid as photographers?
+You’ve talked about it rates for commercial photographers who sell their skills to other retail companies, but what can commercial photographers charge if they are being paid as photographers?
 The answer is an hourly rate.

 If you’re doing commercial photography work and you’re not getting paid a flat commercial photography rate, commercial photographers will charge by the hour.